-- Clasess are very small, usually around 12 students, and a typical load is 3 or 4 sections.
+- Classes are very small, usually around 12 students, and a typical load is 3 or 4 sections.

-- Both the math and science departments have tremendous resources.
-The physics department has a special endowment to bring leading scientists to campus to deliver a lecture and speak to classes (past speakers have included Brian Green, Bill Phillips, Janna Levin and this year, Jill Tarter.
-We have resources to bring teaching experts to campus to observe classes and offer coaching, like Rhett Allain, and to provide for almost any professional development opportunity you can imagine.
+- You’ll have tremendous resources to support you in your teaching.
+The physics department has a special endowment to bring leading scientists to campus to deliver a lecture and speak to classes (past speakers have included Brian Green, Bill Phillips, Janna Levin, Jill Tarter, Stephon Alexander, Sean Carroll , and last year, Chanda Prescod-Weinstein.
+We also have resources to bring teaching experts to campus to observe classes and offer coaching, like Rhett Allain, Eugenia Etkina, and Andy Rundquist this year.
+Every summer, we run Physics Teacher Camp, bringing a group of physics teachers together to work intensively to discuss pedagogy and develop our curriculum.
+We have the resources to provide for almost any professional development opportunity you can imagine.

 Here’s the link to the job description.
 Please feel free to ask questions (confidentially) in the comments, and I’ll try to answer them or connect you with those who can.